openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-getting-started/02-read-content-from-a-database.md

 }
 </pre>

-Take a bit of time and review the tests.
-The `testGetAll` test will return all fruits in the repository, which should be three because of what the content in `import.sql`.
+Take some time to review the tests.
+The `testGetAll` test returns all fruits in the repository, which should be three because of what the content in `import.sql`.
 The `getOne` test will retrieve the fruit with id 1 (e.g., the Cherry) and then check that it's not null.
 The `getWrongId` check that if we try to retrieve a fruit id that doesn't exist and check that fruitRepository return null.

-**5. Run and verify**
+**6. Run and verify**

 We can now test that our `FruitRepository` can connect to the data source, retrieve data and Run the application by executing the below command: